andydansby/bresenham_in_ASM/README.md

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-Versions 4 and 5 are  a different algorythm altogether which is considerbly smaller than Versions 1-3
+Versions 4 and 5 are different algorythms altogether which are considerbly smaller than Versions 1-3

 ** Version 4 is 339 bytes

 ** Version 5 is 323 bytes

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

+Version 6 is a different algorythm